cjerdonek/rivest-sampler-tests/README.md

 strings should be UTF-8 encoded prior to hashing.
 At least one test case has a seed containing a non-ASCII Unicode character.

-The test cases were checked using Python 2.6.9 and the reference implementation downloaded from Rivest's web site on August 8, 2014.
+The test cases were checked with Python 2.6.9 and the reference implementation downloaded from Rivest's web site on August 8, 2014 with [`sampler_version`][sampler-version] "November 14, 2011."
 (The implementation states that it was checked using Python 2.6.7.)
-For convenience, we included a copy of that download in this repository as the file [`sampler.py`](sampler.py).
+For convenience, we include a copy of that download in this repository as the file [`sampler.py`](sampler.py).

 The test cases were also checked using [Quick Sampler][quick-sampler].